microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 ```sh
 dtslint --localTs node_modules/typescript/lib types
 ```

+For a locally built TypeScript 7, pass the build output directory containing the `tsserver` or `tsgo` executable.

+- `--next` / `--onlyTestTsNext`

+Test only with `typescript@next`.

+TypeScript 7 is checked through its unstable out-of-process API.
+Compiler diagnostics and `$ExpectType` assertions are supported; other ESLint-based dtslint rules are skipped for TypeScript 7.

 - `--expectOnly`

 Disable all the lint rules except the one that checks for type correctness.